Face posets of tropical polyhedra and monomial ideals: Monomial ideals

 Equations \eqref{eq:syzygy+point+homology} and \eqref{eq:betti+poset+homology} show two distinct methods to compute the Betti numbers of a monomial ideal.
 The following proposition shows this equivalence holds for an arbitrary monomial tropical polyhedron.

 \begin{proposition} Fix a monomial tropical polyhedron.
-The poset of its syzygy points with the standard partial order is equal to its Betti poset. \end{proposition} \begin{proof} Let $L$ be the LCM-lattice of $\monomial{V}$ and fix some $p \in L$.
-We show that $\Delta_p$ and $(\hat{0},p)_L$ have the same homology.
-As both posets have the same partial order, the claim follows from this.
+The poset of its syzygy points with the standard partial order is equal to its Betti poset. \end{proposition} \begin{proof} Let $L$ be the LCM-lattice of $\monomial{V}$.
+We first note that every syzygy point is contained in $L$, as the syzygy points are a subset of the CP-order, and therefore also the $\max$-lattice of $\monomial{V}$.
+As syzygy points have no coordinates equal to $+\infty$, the claim follows.

+Fix some $p \in L$; we show that $\Delta_p$ and $(\hat{0},p)_L$ have the same homology.
+As both posets have the same partial order, the claim of the proposition follows from this.

 Let $v^{(1)},\dots,v^{(s)} \subseteq V$ be the set of vertices such that $p \geq v^{(i)}$.
 These are the set of atoms of the interval $(\hat{0},p)_L$, and therefore form a crosscut.
 By Theorem \ref{thm:crosscut+homology}, the homology of $(\hat{0},p)_L$ is equivalent to the homology of the simplicial complex